Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Background

 \subsection{Entropy and Active Inference}

 Friston et al. \cite{Friston2006} further improved upon predictive coding theory by suggesting a mathematical framework for approximating the amount of Bayesian surprise (i.e., relative entropy) processed by the brain.
 In their framework, called Active Inference, learning and action are unified under a single principle: both use the difference between prior and (an estimate of) the posterior to make decisions.
 Minimizing the difference informs when to learn or take action.
-When learning, the difference is mainly minimized by updating the prior to the posterior, thus updating statistical knowledge in the brain.
+When learning, the difference is minimized by updating the prior in light of the posterior (or if necessary, by altering the likelihood), thus updating the brain's generative model.
 When taking action, the difference is mainly minimized by altering the world, thereby updating the posterior to be closer to the prior knowledge of what the state of the world should be.
 Since we are concerned with the relative entropy between prior and posterior, the direction of updates does not principally matter.